bristolxyz/bristol.xyz/README.md

 ## Requirements
 The requirements for hosting this are the following:
-- A Redis database.
+- A MongoDB database.
 This stores all of the records which are used on the website.
 - A S3-compatible storage solution.
 This stores all the files which are used on the website.
 In production we use DigitalOcean Spaces.
 For development, you can use a solution such as Amazon S3 on AWS free tier if you do not already have a Spaces subscription.

 ## Configuration